7.2 Administration and governance

 Besides these governmental authorities, other agencies, foundations or organisations are involved in the development and implementation of policy programs regarding youth health conditions (selection):

-- The Centre for the Prevention of Substance Abuse (CePT; Centre de Prévention des Toxicomanies) is a foundation whose mission is to develop, promote and disseminate ideas and strategies for a healthy and positive lifestyle, in particular by preventing behaviours that may lead to addiction.
-It is funded by the ministry of Health and offers different services which aim to disseminate methods and strategies for prevention and promotion of health.
+- The National Centre for the Prevention of Substance Abuse (cnapa; Centre National de Prévention des Addictions) is a foundation whose mission is to develop, promote and disseminate ideas and strategies for a healthy and positive lifestyle, in particular by preventing behaviours that may lead to addiction.
+It is funded by the Ministry of Health and offers different services which aim to disseminate methods and strategies for prevention and promotion of health.
 The different target groups of these services are the general public, socio-educational professionals and public institutions

-- The Family Planning (Mouvement Luxembourgeois pour le Planning Familial et l'Éducation Sexuelle) is a non-profit organisation funded by the ministry of Health.
-The Family Planning runs 3 regional centres in Luxembourg which provide help desk services, medical services and consultations which all are free of charge (for an overview, see: Services of the Family Planning)
+- The Family Planning (Mouvement Luxembourgeois pour le Planning Familial et l'Éducation Sexuelle) is a non-profit organisation funded by the Ministry of Health.
+The Family Planning runs 3 regional centres in Luxembourg which provide help desk services, medical services and consultations which are all free of charge (for an overview, see: Family Planning)

 - The Youth Psychotherapy Centre (Psy-Jeunes) of the Luxembourg Red Cross offers support for young people aged between 12 and 21 years.
 This service is aimed at young people as well as their families and offers psychotherapeutic treatment of psychological problems

-- The Luxembourgish Mental Health Organisation (Ligue Luxembourgeoise d’Hygiène Mentale) offers counselling and social-therapeutic treatment services, day services, a meeting centre, a housing service and a coaching service and social and home-based care for people with psychiatric problems.
-It also has a mission to invest in the field of information and prevention
+- The Luxembourgish Mental Health Organisation (Ligue Luxembourgeoise d’Hygiène Mentale) offers counselling and social-therapeutic treatment services, day services, a meeting centre, a housing service, a coaching service and social and home-based care for people with psychiatric problems.
+Its additional mission is to invest in the field of information and prevention

-- The Fondation Cancer (FLCC; Fondation Luxembourgeois contre le cancer) provides information on the prevention and fight against cancer and the encouragement, through all available means, of any initiatives, scientific research or information campaigns in a broad sense in the fight against cancer.
+- The Cancer Foundation (Fondation Cancer) provides information on the prevention and fight against cancer and the encouragement, through all available means, of any initiatives, scientific research or information campaigns in a broad sense in the fight against cancer.
 Prevention campaigns focusing on the consumption of substances with adverse health effects (tobacco and alcohol) are an integral part of the foundation's work

 - The National Focal Point (NFP) collects, validates, produces and disseminates data on drug use and misuse, as well as their implications and consequences in Luxembourg.
-It is co-financed by the Luxembourgish ministry of Health and the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
-It publishes the annual European Drug Report, a national report on the situation of drugs and drug addiction in the Grand-Duchy of Luxembourg by the system of the Luxembourgish information network on drugs and drugs addictions (R.E.L.I.S.; Réseau Luxembourgeois d'Information sur les Drogues et les Toxicomanies) (LIH, 2016)
+It is co-financed by the Luxembourgish Ministry of Health and the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
+It publishes the annual European Drug Report, a national report on the situation of drugs and drug addiction in the Grand-Duchy of Luxembourg by the system of the Luxembourgish information network on drugs and drugs addictions (R.E.L.I.S.; Réseau Luxembourgeois d'Information sur les Drogues et les Toxicomanies) (MS, 2022)

 - The KannerJugendTelefon (KJT) is a helpline for children and young people in distress and also for educators and the general public.